The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: The Quintic

 Alternatively, we can try to obtain $h^{2,1}$.
 As mentioned in \S\ref{s:diamond}, these correspond to complex structure.
 What this means is the following.
 A generic quintic in $\IP^4_{[z_0:\ldots:z_4]}$ can be written as a sum over all possible degree 5 monomials in the 5 projective variables $z_i$; each monomial has a complex coefficient.
 Perhaps the most familiar form of $Q$ is

-consisting of the sum of the 5-th powers, usually called the {\blue Fermat form}, together with a deformation by the product, with $\psi$ as an explicit complex parametre.
+consisting of the sum of the 5-th powers, usually called the {\blue Fermat form}, together with a deformation by the product, with $\psi$ as an explicit complex parameter.
 The question of complex structure is then to ascertain how many such coefficients, up to variable redefinitions, there are.
-Again, what we shall do below is a back-of-the-envelop calculation, which {\em does not} work in general.
+Again, what we shall do below is a back-of-the-envelope calculation, which {\em does not} work in general.
 Nevertheless, its simplicity is illustrative.

 First, how many possible degree 5 monomials can be written in 5 variables?
 This is a standard combinatorial problem and one can quickly convince oneself that the number of degree $d$ monomials in $k$ variables is the so-called multiset coefficient ${n+d-1 \choose d}$.
 Next, we need to subtract the reparametrizations coming from linear transformations, i.e., from $PSL(5; \IZ)$, of which there are $5^2 - 1$.
 Finally, we are at liberty to rescale the polynomial by an overall constant.
 Therefore, in all, there are